-One Sunday out of the month, the Hulihe‘e Palace features An Afternoon at Hulihe‘e Palace, a cultural day with hālau hula.
+One Sunday out of the month, the Hulihe‘e Palace features an Afternoon at Hulihe‘e Palace, a cultural day with hula and mele.
 Bring your whole family and celebrate Hawaiian culture on the lawn of the Palace.

 Monday-Saturday: 9 AM – 4 PM

 Closed on Major Holidays